Missoula Marathon Beer Run and Missoula Area Beer Guide

 Round trip mileage on this route is approximately 280, thus the preference for making it an over-nighter.

-Alan McCormick is an attorney, beer writer, runner, award-winning homebrewer, and co-creator/organizer of Missoula Craft Beer Week.
-He is the Montana Columnist for the Rocky Mountain Brewing news and writes regularly at his blog Growler Fills: Craft Beer Enthusiasm.
-Alan has run the Missoula Marathon twice and this year will mark his sixth Missoula half-marathon.
+Alan McCormick is an attorney, beer writer, runner, award-winning homebrewer, creatorof Growler Fills: Craft Beer Enthusiasm.
+Alan has run the Missoula Marathon twice and this year will mark his seventh Missoula half-marathon.
 His only running recognition was a first place in his age group at a local 5-k.
 He was the only entrant in his age group.
-You can contact him for more info at: firstname.lastname@example.org.
+You can contact him for more info at: email@example.com.